kevinsutrisna/Ecom-analytics-platform/README.md

 * **Scalability**: Events are partitioned and keyed to allow horizontal scaling.
 * **Data Tiering**: Clear separation between **Raw** (Bronze) and **Processed** (Gold) layers.
 * **Idempotency**: Batch jobs are designed to be re-runnable without duplicating data or causing inconsistencies.
-* **Production-Ready Patterns**: The infrastructure setup mirrors real-world production environments rather than taking shortcuts.
+* **Production Ready Patterns**: The infrastructure setup mirrors real case production environments rather than taking shortcuts.

 ---